nasa/Transform-to-Open-Science/README.md

 Ready to get started transforming towards open science with us?

+Want a website instead of a GitHub repo? [https://nasa.github.io/Transform-to-Open-Science/]()

 [Begin with our getting started guide!](./getting_started.md)

 Credit: <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->